Does this ADHD chaos sound like you?

 • Forgetfulness - trouble remembering what you needed at the grocery store, or where the heck you put your keys this time.

-Symptoms of ADHD you didn’t realize were adhd:
+Symptoms you didn’t realize were adhd:

 • More speeding tickets or fender benders (impulsivity, distractibility)